How Oracle Java Licensing works:

 - Included Java SE License: Some Oracle products include a restricted-use Java SE license.
 You may not need to purchase an additional Java SE license if you have a license for any of these specific products.

 - List of Products: About 100 different products include a Java SE license.
-A list of some of these products is provided below (please note that this is not comprehensive).
+Below is a list of some of these products (please note that this is not comprehensive).

 You can save on additional licensing costs by understanding which Oracle products include a Java SE license.